-Audi e-tron Sportback costs, insurance, warranty & tax
+Audi e-tron Sportback running costs, insurance, warranty & tax

-Charging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW charging, which will cost you
+Charging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW rapid-charging capability

-Company-car drivers will be pleased to learn that all electric vehicles fall into the 1% Benefit-in-Kind tax band during the 2021/22 tax year, significantly undercutting even the most fuel-efficient hybrids.
-Just beware – insuring your e-tron comes with a sting in the tail.
+Company-car drivers will be pleased to learn that all fully electric vehicles fall into the 2% Benefit-in-Kind tax band until at least April 2024, significantly undercutting even the most fuel-efficient hybrids.
+Just beware, though – insuring your e-tron comes with a sting in the tail.

 Audi e-tron Sportback insurance group

 Whichever way you look at it, the e-tron Sportback occupies the some of the most expensive insurance groupings.
-Its desirable badge, expensive list price and SUV body means it commands suitably lofty insurance ratings – even the entry-level S line sits just one group from the very top.
-Vorsprung models command top whack.
+Its desirable badge, expensive list price and SUV body mean it commands suitably lofty insurance ratings – even the entry-level Technik sits just two groups from the very top.

 Every e-tron Sportback gets a three-year/60,000-mile warranty, which is little more than par for the course.
-Some rivals top this with unlimited-mileage cover during the first three years, while mainstream makers like Kia back their cars for up to seven years and 100,000 miles.
+Some rivals top this with unlimited-mileage cover during the first three years, while more mainstream electric-car manufacturers like Kia back their cars for up to seven years/100,000 miles.

 Still, like many electric cars, the e-tron Sportback's battery is covered separately for eight years or 100,000 miles, whichever comes first.
-That should give owners peace of mind – especially if they plan to utilise the car’s rapid 150kW charging speeds on a regular basis.
+That should give owners peace of mind – especially if they plan to use the car’s 150kW rapid-charging capability on a regular basis.

 The e-tron Sportback will need servicing every two years or 18,000 miles – whichever comes soonest.
 There are four service plans to choose from, starting from as little as £389 outright, or £21 per month.
 With fewer moving parts and plenty of well-tested components, the e-tron Sportback should be reliable.
 Features such as regenerative braking should lessen wear on some of the car’s consumables, though its sheer weight may see it eat through tyres faster than you might hope.